Local Elections

 On 31 March 2023 the Māori Electoral Option changed - if you’re Māori, you can now change your roll type at any time, except:

-It’s quick and easy to find more information about the Māori Electoral Option, enrol, update your address, or change the roll you’re on.
-Visit vote.nz or call 0800 36 76 56 and have your New Zealand driver licence, New Zealand passport or RealMe verified identity ready.
+To find more information about the Māori Electoral Option, enrol, update your address, or change the roll you’re on, visit vote.nz or call 0800 36 76 56.